microsoft/fast/sites/website/src/docs/introduction.md

 custom_edit_url: https://github.com/microsoft/fast-dna/edit/master/sites/website/src/docs/introduction.md
 ---

 Welcome to the FAST-DNA documentation!
-We're glad you're here and we can't wait to show you around what we're building.
+We're glad you're here.
+We can't wait to show you around.

 ## What is FAST-DNA?

 When it comes down to it, FAST-DNA is a collection of JavaScript packages centered around web standards, designed to help you efficiently solve some of the most common problems in website and application development.
 Have you ever needed a reusable set of UI components that you could drop into your app and have an amazing experience?
 That's FAST-DNA.
 Have you ever needed to create your own components, and share them across your company, including across groups that use different, incompatible front-end frameworks?
 That's FAST-DNA.
-Have you ever needed to implement a branded experience like Microsoft's Fluent UI or Google's Materials Design?
+Have you ever needed to implement a branded experience or a design language like Microsoft's Fluent UI or Google's Materials Design?
 That's FAST-DNA.
 Have you ever wanted to improve your apps's startup time, speed up its rendering, or lower its memory consumption?
 That's FAST-DNA.
 Have you ever wanted to adopt more web standards and build your site or app on a native web foundation that's immune to the shifting sands of the modern JavaScript front-end landscape?
 That's FAST-DNA.

 Let's take a look at what each of FAST-DNA's packages give you today: